MCP Server Quickstart

 Create a tool definition

-In this step, you’ll create a Redpanda Connect configuration that searches public Bluesky posts using a customizable query.
+In this step, you’ll create an MCP tool that searches public Bluesky posts using a customizable query.
 You’ll define this configuration as a tool that Claude can discover and use.

 Save the following YAML to a file named bluesky.yaml and save it in the resources/processors/ directory: